Midsumma Pride March

 Why are corporations involved in Midsumma Pride March?

 Many corporations and businesses participate in Pride Marches across the world.
 The two most common reasons that businesses participate in Midsumma Pride March are to empower their LGBTQIA+ employees to show Pride and feel safe within their workplace, and to demonstrate to the general public that their business is queer-friendly.

 Businesses will not march ahead of queer advocacy and gender-and-sexuality-diverse-representative groups.
 Midsumma Pride March is not sponsored by a commercial business, and no businesses pay to be part of Midsumma Pride March.

 Why are Police at Midsumma Pride March?

-Victoria Police have an official presence at Midsumma Pride March, and a contingent in the march – the LGBTIQ+ Liaison Officers and Vic Police march group, is for Victoria Police employees who identify as LGBTAIQ+ and their allies.
+Victoria Police have an official presence at Midsumma Pride March, as well as a contingent in the march – the LGBTIQ+ Liaison Officers and Vic Police march group is for Victoria Police employees who identify as LGBTAIQ+ and their allies.

 As with all Victoria's large-scale events, organised protests and parades, police officers are present as part of the event permit.
 The event permit requires Vic Pol to be present to monitor external threats or any situation that may become unsafe for event attendees.

 Midsumma works with Vic Pol to encourage officers at these events to be LLO LGBTIQ+ Liaison Officers.